Why leave money to the Bluebell Railway Trust?

 Where the Trust is used by other groups for fund raising purposes all fundraising material and documentation must be approved by the Trust before being issued.

-4. Current and potential projects are reviewed by the Trust trustees on a regular basis at their meetings throughout the year.
+4. Current and potential projects are reviewed by the Trust Governors on a regular basis at their meetings throughout the year.
 Elected representatives from the BRPS to the Trust attend and contribute to these meetings.

 5. Assets in Trust ownership receive priority for funding over assets owned by other organisations.